-How Often Are Kids Left Unattended In Cars?
+How Often Are Kids Left Unattended in Cars in Texas?

 An average of 37 children die when left unattended in cars.
 Since 1994, 804 children have died from heat-related illnesses in cars in the United States, according to Kids and Cars, an advocacy center that conducts research on car-related dangers surrounding children.

 Why Are Kids Left In Houston Metro Daycare Vehicles?

 The daycare centers get in a hurry, do not have proper systems in place to conduct a proper head count on the kids, and do not have enough employees to handle the number of kids they are transporting safely.
 Generally, we see a few different ways these easy systems fail:

 - The kids are not counted by head while standing still and compared to the actual roster of names checking them off.

 - The van is not checked by a second employee that is not in charge of the kids to ensure all kids and their belongings are off the van.

 - The van is not locked so kids cannot enter and get trapped inside after exiting the vehicle.

 How Can Daycare Centers Prevent Leaving Kids In Vans?

 Daycare centers know that transporting one or two kids, like a parent, is hard enough.
 Then, add in the fact they are transporting 10-15 kids at a time.
 The daycare centers must have systems in place to do headcounts and confirm all kids are accounted for while comparing it to a roster with names and checkboxes.
 Then, the van must be checked by a second employee that is not in charge of the kids to ensure all kids and their belongings are off the van.
 Finally, the van must be locked to ensure that kids cannot re-enter the van and get trapped inside it.